JetBrains/amper/docs/Documentation.md

 }
 ```

-Since Deft is applied before Gradle scripts are evaluated you need to remove `targets` part from
+Since Pot configuration is applied before Gradle scripts are evaluated, you need to
-kotlin block, since they will be already defined.
+remove `targets` part from kotlin block, since they will be already defined.

 *Note:* Current implementation has a limitation - you can't specify a version of a kotlin
-multiplatform plugin, android plugin, compose plugin or apple plugin, since they are bundled
+multiplatform plugin, android plugin, compose plugin or apple plugin, since they are bundled.
-into Deft.
-So applying theese plugins will be like:
+So applying these plugins will be like:
 ```kotlin
 // build.gradle.kts
 plugins {